Apple: About That Cash Overseas...

 Credit: MarketWatch

-For example, as I have pointed out in the past, it has become increasingly cheaper for the company to raise its dividend payments on a per-share basis.
-The company's share repurchase programs have ensured a steady decrease in share count and, as a result, an 11% increase in per-share dividend payments since 2012 have resulted in only a 4% increase in total dividend-related cash disbursements.
+For example, as I have pointed out in the past, it has become increasingly cheaper for the company to raise its dividend payments on a per share basis.
+The company's share repurchase programs have ensured a steady decrease in share count, and, as a result, an 11% increase in per share dividend payments since 2012 have resulted in only a 4% increase in total dividend-related cash disbursements.
 In my view, Apple could at least double its current dividend yield of 1.6% to 3.2% without the need to increase borrowings, had it had additional cash at its disposal.

 And of course, the different uses of Apple's cash are not limited to dividend hikes.
 They could also include increased share repurchases, debt retirement, or strategic acquisitions (although Apple does not have a history of spending much on M&A activity, relative to the company's size).